shashwatak/satellite-js/README.md

         npm install -g bower

-- install all required packages with NPM and Bower by running the following command from repository's root directory:
+- install all required packages with NPM and Bower by running the following commands from repository's root directory:

         npm install
         bower install